GDATASoftwareAG/vaas-helm/README.md

 1. Create a minimal values.yaml file:

-To access the VaaS docker containers, the image pull secret has to be set in the `global.secret.dockerconfigjson` and `gdscan.secret.dockerconfigjson` variable.
+To access the VaaS docker containers, the image pull secret has to be set in the `global.secret.dockerconfigjson` variable.

 `values`-File for a minimum example deployment: